kubermatic/docs/content/kubeone/master/concepts/_index.en.md

 * using [Kubermatic machine-controller][machine-controller], which creates and provisions instances, and joins them a cluster, automatically
-* manually, by using the preferred tooling to create instances for worker nodes and then provision them using KubeOne
+* using KubeOne Static Workers, by using the preferred tooling to create instances and then provision them using KubeOne

 Using Kubermatic machine-controller is highly advised if your provider is [natively supported][supported-providers].
+Otherwise, KubeOne Static Workers are recommended instead.

 ## Example Terraform Scripts